megancarney/nbd/README.md

 | ------------- | ------------- |
 | `/usr/sbin/system_profiler -nospawn -xml SPConfigurationProfileDataType -detailLevel full`  | `/usr/sbin/system_profiler`  |

 We can hunt around in the process tree for a better answer.
 There are a few ways to do this.
-I've include sample searches in the psuedocode section below.
+I've included sample searches in the psuedocode section below.

 **Look for an executable in the thread that _isn't_ a built-in executable.** This means looking through the process tree for a process that doesn't start with `/usr/` or `/bin/*` or `/sbin/*`.